Goddard Servicing Technology Center

-The Goddard Satellite Servicing Center are like an incubator for satellite servicing technology—where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.
+The Goddard Servicing Technology Center is like an incubator for satellite servicing technology-where space systems, components and tasks are put to the test in simulated environments, honed and refined, and finally declared ready for action in orbit.

 Operating under the mantra of "test, test, and retest," these Earth-bound labs use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.